Cleaning your MeLuna

 BE CAREFUL: In order for your cup to not melt, do not leave it lying on the bottom of the pot without water!
 Do not leave the pot unattended.
 For safety, the use of a timer may be helpful.
 Cooking times of 3 minutes are sufficient.

 TIP: It works great if you put the cup inside of a whisk.
 The whisk (or strainer) keeps the cup safe from melting and you can retrieve it without burning your fingers.
+Do not use any implements to stir the cup while it is hot and soft though.

 Hot salt water: